changkevin51/TowerDefense/README.md

 5. **Start Waves**:
    - Click "Start Wave" when the current wave is ready.
    - Defeat enemies before they deplete your health.
+   - **NEW**: Waves will auto start by default when "Start Wave" is clicked.
+You can disable this by clicking the button again while wave is active.
 6. **Adjust Game Speed**:
-   - Use the "Toggle Speed" button to switch between 1x and 2x speed.
+   - Use the "Toggle Speed" button to switch between 1x, 1.5x, and 2x speed.

 ---

 ## Key Stats
-- **Money**: Used to buy and upgrade turrets.
+- **Money**: Starts at 1000 and increases by 100 every wave.
+Used to buy and upgrade turrets.
-- **Health**: Starts at 100.
-Game over when health reaches 0.
+- **Health**: Starts at 100 and increases by 20 every wave.
+The game is over when health reaches 0.
 - **Turret Prices**: Starts at $150, increases with each turret bought.
 - **Wave Number**: Tracks your progress through enemy waves.

----

-## Game Structure
-- **Path**: Enemies follow a predefined path defined by nodes.
-- **Turrets**:
-  - Can be placed, upgraded, and set to different targeting modes.
-  - Fire projectiles to damage enemies.
-- **Projectiles**: Interact with enemies using collision detection.
-- **Enemies**: Spawn in waves, increasing in strength and number.
-- **Wave System**: Controls enemy spawning and difficulty scaling.

 ---